huntfx/MouseTracks/README.md

 <b>Current Features</b>:
  - Track position, clicks and key presses over multiple resolutions and monitors
- - Generate colourful mouse tracks and a heatmap of clicks
+ - Generate colourful mouse tracks and a heatmap of clicks (for everything or just the latest session)
  - Fade old mouse tracks to keep recent tracks more visible
  - Automatically keep separate tracks for different applications (defined in "Program List.txt")
  - Edit settings with config.ini